iCode13/javascript-challenge/README.md

 # JavaScript Challenge
-The JavaScript challenge involved writing code to create a dynamic table based upon data provided, so as to allow users to filter the table data for specific values.
+This project involved writing code to create a dynamic table based upon data provided, so as to allow users to filter the table data for specific values.

 ## UFO-level-1